stuartjnelson/northern-badger-11ty-blog/articles/my-11ty-blog-workflow-how-i-use-ai-to-help-me-blog-as-a-dyslexic-software-engineer.md

-## AI for image creation -❓
+## AI for image creation
-Probably my favourite part.
-I'm paying for ChatGPT so I get credits for image creation.
-[Under the hood ChatGPT uses DALL-E](https://help.openai.com/en/articles/8932459-dall-e-in-chatgpt) for image creation.
-I ask it `I want an illustration for a blog post I'm writing "<post title>".
-Can it be landscape`.
-I've found if I don't specifically ask for it to be landscape the default aspect ratio is 1:1.
+This is probably my favourite part.
+As a paid ChatGPT user, I get credits for image creation.
+[Under the hood, ChatGPT uses DALL-E](https://help.openai.com/en/articles/8932459-dall-e-in-chatgpt) for generating images.
+I typically ask it:

+`I want an illustration for a blog post I'm writing "<post title>".
+Can it be landscape?`

+I've found that if I don't specifically request a landscape format, the default aspect ratio is 1:1.

-It can take quite a few back and forths to get the illustraion I want, especially if its trying to put text into the image.
-Once I'm happy with the image I get a couple of smallers sizes created.
-One for OG Image and one for my posts "featured image".
-I always commit these and the original image into my repo just inacse I need to generate some other sizes in the future.
+It often takes a few iterations to get the illustration just right, especially when it tries to include text in the image.
+Once I’m happy with the result, I generate a couple of smaller sizes: one for the OG image and another for the post's "featured image".
+I always commit these, along with the original image, to my repository in case I need to generate other sizes in the future.

-My prompt for creating optimised images in the correct format and size for my posts;
+Here’s the prompt I use to create optimised images in the correct format and size for my posts:

-> now I need to download this image as three different files.
-1  as an optimized jpg og image, 2 as a optimized webp thats 780px wide and the 3rd as this high res version.
-Each file name should be the kebab case using the post title.
-The OG image and 780px wide featured files should have a modifier on the end of the file name; for the `--og-img` and `--featured-img`
+> Now I need to download this image as three different files: 1) an optimised JPG OG image, 2) an optimised WebP image that's 780px wide, and 3) the high-resolution version.
+Each file name should use kebab-case based on the post title.
+The OG image and 780px-wide featured image should have a modifier at the end of the file name: `--og-img` for the OG image and `--featured-img` for the featured image.

-There are 11ty tools that can create other image formats as part of the build.
-I'll likely use them in the future but for now its very little effort for ChatGPT to help me do this.
+There are 11ty tools that can create various image formats as part of the build process, and I’ll likely use them in the future.
+For now, though, it's very little effort to let ChatGPT help me with this.

 ## Conclusion -❓